TobKed/blog/content/posts/2021_02_28_february_links.md

 ## Some thoughts

-The biggest event of the month is fact that I stared new job at [Snowflake](https://www.snowflake.com/).
+The biggest event of the month is fact that I stared a new job at [Snowflake](https://www.snowflake.com/).

 The second highlight of the months is that the [Apache Beam provider](https://github.com/apache/airflow/pull/12814) for Apache Airflow on which I was working for several weeks was finally merged into `master`.
 Available on pypi: